cardano-foundation/cardano-org/docs/components/faq-component.md

 ## Add the FAQ component

-Based on the Hello World example from the basic tutorial, we have imported the FAQ component here and passed it the file name of the JSON file as a parameter.
-Please see the highlighted changes:
+Based on the Hello World example from the basic tutorial, we have imported the FAQ component here and provided the JSON file name as a parameter.
+Please see the highlighted changes below:

 ```jsx {8,43} title="src/pages/pinapple-on-pizza.js"
 import Layout from "@theme/Layout";